MilenaStevanovic/Getting-and-Cleaning-Data-Course-Project/README.md

-- From the full data set creates a second, independent tidy data set with the average of each variable for each activity and each subject gather function takes "variable" columns and collapses into key-value pairs, duplicating all other columns group_by function gropus by activity,subject and variable summarize function returns mean value for grouped data tidy data set is named DS_avg
-DS_avg is written in tidy.txt file as result of the function
+- From the full data set creates a second, independent tidy data set with the average of each variable for each activity and each subject gather function takes "variable" columns and collapses into key-value pairs, duplicating all other columns dcast function returns mean value of each measurement for each activitiy and subject tidy data set is named full_average full_average is written in tidy.txt file as result of the function